tbnobed/tdmedia/UPDATING_PRODUCTION.md

 ## Important Notes

+- **Content Classification Schema Migration**: This update adds new fields to the media table for content classification.
+  - A new content_type enum (`film`, `tv_show`, `other`) is created in the database
+  - New columns for year, season_number, and total_episodes are added to the media table
+  - Existing media items are set to `other` content type by default
+  - This migration is applied automatically during container startup
+  - The migration script includes proper error handling and will not interfere with existing data

 - **Database Schema Migration**: This update includes a significant schema change, migrating from categories to playlists.
 The migration will be performed automatically during container startup.
   - The migration preserves all existing media categorization by moving category associations to the new playlist system
   - A backup of your database is *highly recommended* before performing this update